BellHermitage/suzunaan.org/content/music/kyuu/index.en.md

 > The Lord will give you sore boils on your knees and legs that cannot be cured, and they will go from the soles of your feet to the tops of your heads.

 In the case of the lyrics the meaning is reversed!
 The one speaking is apparently either about to do something bad --- for which they figured that what they are doing is morally questionable --- or they are a victim.
-If we assume the theory that the song is _really_ about Marisa burning them alive then we're in the latter case.

 From now on Marisa will speak until the end of the song.